utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 If you are a Collections U of T collection owner please complete the following checklist:

 1) **By March 29:**
-* refer to your "New Collections Beta launch" email - go to New Collections U of T Beta and review your collection against your old Islandora 7 website
+* refer to your "New Collections U of T Beta launch" email - go to New Collections U of T Beta and review your collection against your old Islandora 7 website
 * review this 2024 Migration Guide page in full

 2) **By April 2:**